BrachioLab/SuperActivators/README.md

 # SuperActivator Mechanism Analysis

-This repository implements the research on **superactivator tokens** - a novel interpretability technique for transformer models that discovers sparse, highly-activated tokens reliably signaling concept presence.
-This enables state-of-the-art concept detection and more faithful attributions compared to traditional global aggregation methods.
+This repository implements the research on **superactivator tokens** - a phenomenon where a small subset of highly-activated tokens in the extreme tail of activation distributions can reliably signal concept presence.
+This repository contains the implementation for studying concept detection and inversion using these superactivator tokens.

 ## Table of Contents
 - [Overview](#overview)